-51. Resolution of Conflicting Conditions
+53. Resolution of Conflicting Conditions

-Should there be any inconsistency between any special conditions contained in the award notice and these SBIR/STTR Phase II Cooperative Agreement General Conditions, the special conditions in the award notice shall govern.
-Should there be any inconsistency between these SBIR/STTR Phase II Cooperative Agreement General Conditions, any special conditions contained in the award notice, and any NSF solicitation cited or included by reference in the notice of award, the matter should be referred to the cognizant NSF Grants and Agreements Officer for guidance.
+Should there be any inconsistency between any special condition(s) specified in the award notice and these SBIR/STTR Phase II Cooperative Agreement General Conditions, the special conditions in the award notice shall govern.

+Should there be any inconsistency between these SBIR/STTR Phase II Cooperative Agreement General Conditions and any NSF solicitation cited or incorporated by reference in the award notice, the matter should be referred to the cognizant NSF Grants and Agreements Officer for guidance.

-52. Resolution of Disagreements and Disputes
+54. Resolution of Disagreements and Disputes

 Disagreements and disputes of fact arising under this cooperative agreement that are not resolved through informal discussions will be subject to the written decision of the cognizant NSF Grants and Agreements Officer.
-This decision will be final unless, within 30 days of receipt of the decision, the awardee makes a written request for review to the Division Director, Division of Grants and Agreements (DGA), NSF.
+This decision will be final unless, within 30 days of receipt of the decision, the awardee makes a written request for review to the Division Director, Division of Grants and Agreements

+(DGA), NSF.
 The request for review must contain a full statement of the awardee's position and the pertinent facts and reasons in support of the position.
 Review will follow the procedures stipulated under PAPPG Chapter XII.B.3.